lostjared/acidcam-gpu/README.md

 - **Flatpak release refresh**: the 2.6.1 bundle, AppStream metadata, download size, SHA-256 checksum, and documentation link are current on the release page.
+- **Reproducible CUDA container builds**: the Arch Podman image accepts a `CUDA_ARCHITECTURES` build argument (default `75`), installs every component under `/usr/local`, verifies the installed executables, and launches `acmx2_interface` from `PATH`.
+- **Current container assets and dependencies**: the image uses Arch's `sdl2-compat`, clones the maintained shader repository, downloads and extracts the model pack, and exports the runtime shader/data paths.
+- **Repository-local MXWrite for acidcam-gpu**: the standalone CUDA project builds the sibling `MXWrite/` source tree for the `acidcam` CLI.
+Consumers of the installed `acidcam-gpu::acidcam-gpu` target inherit only its public OpenCV and CUDA dependencies; a separately installed MXWrite package is no longer required.

 ### Version 2.6.0 (August 2026)